Keliris-Team-BIL/ratpsy/README.md

       The rat is required to decide which side is brighter, and report his decision by withdrawing from the center poke and move sidewards to make a side poke where light was brighter.
 A correct decision by the water restricted rat is rewarded with a drop of water.
 An incorrect choice is punished with a 5 seconds timeout.
-After either reward delivery or timeout the rat has to wait for a 3 second intertrial interval before being able to start a new trial.
+After either reward delivery or timeout the rat has to wait for a 3 second intertrial interval before being able to initiate a new trial.

+      The task allows evalutation of multiple behavioral parameters such as accuracy, reaction time, movement time, and premature responding.
+Analysis of these parameters under different conditions can give insight into the different aspects of complex conditioned behavior.

 Definitions of premature responding: